 The Company evaluates its convertible instruments to determine if those contracts or embedded components of those contracts qualify as derivative financial instruments to be separately accounted for in accordance with Topic 815 "Derivatives and Hedging" of the Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC").
 The accounting treatment of derivative financial instruments requires that the Company record embedded conversion options and any related freestanding instruments at their fair values as of the inception date of the agreement and at fair value as of each subsequent balance sheet date.
 Any change in fair value is recorded as non-operating, non-cash income or expense for each reporting period at each balance sheet date.
 The Company reassesses the classification of its derivative instruments at each balance sheet date.
 If the classification changes as a result of events during the period, the contract is reclassified as of the date of the event that caused the reclassification.
-Embedded conversion options and any related freestanding instruments are recorded as a discount to the host instrument.
+Embedded conversion options and any related freestanding instruments.